moonwhaler/annotator-xe/README.md

 ## Usage

-To start the Modern Image Annotator:
+To start the Annotator XE:

 1. Ensure your virtual environment is activated.